Burhanali2211/perfume/README.md

 4. **Database setup**
    - Create a new project on [Supabase](https://supabase.com)
-   - Run the SQL script `complete_ecommerce_schema.sql` in your Supabase SQL editor
+   - Follow the detailed setup guide in [supabase-scripts/SETUP-GUIDE.md](supabase-scripts/SETUP-GUIDE.md)
-   - Run the SQL script `sample_data.sql` to populate with sample data
+   - Run the SQL scripts in order from the [supabase-scripts](supabase-scripts) directory
    - Update `.env` with your project URL and anon key

 5. **Start development**